ThingLabsIo/ThingLabsIo.github.io/pages/arduino/arduino-lab007.md

 FROM
     [DeviceInputStream]
 WHERE
-    [messurementValue] = 'darkness'
+    [messurementType] = 'darkness'
 GROUP BY
-    TumblingWindow (second, 1), deviceId, location
+    TumblingWindow (second, 10), deviceId, location
 {% endhighlight %}

 Click __SAVE__ in the lower middle of the screen.
 Once the query is saved, click __START_ to start the Stream Analytics job.
-If your Node.js app from the [previous lab](../05/) isn't still running, go ahead and start it up.
+If your Node.js app from the [previous lab](../06/) isn't still running, go ahead and start it up.
 It will take a few minutes for the Stream Analytics job to get started and to start sending data to Power BI, but you should see the _TemperatureDataSet_ show up in Power BI within a few minutes.
+Remember, the _TumblingWindow_ is set to 10-seconds, so PowerBI will only update every 10-seconds.

 ## Build Reports in Power BI